 The Real Reason Why People Kiss At Midnight On New Year’s Eve

-Whether you ring in the new year by watching the Times Square ball drop from your living room TV or toasting champagne at an upscale nightclub, tradition makes a case for celebrating the new year with people you enjoy.
+Whether you ring in the new year by watching the Times Square ball drop from your living room TV or toasting champagne at an upscale nightclub, tradition makes a case for celebrating the new year with someone who makes you excited to embrace the age-old tradition of sharing a New Year's kiss.

 Why do people kiss at midnight on New Year's Eve?